Nobody Gets Me

-"Nobody Gets Me" is a song by American singer SZA.
-It was sent to Italian radio stations through Sony Music on January 6, 2023, as the fourth single from her second studio album, SOS (2022).
-The song peaked at number ten on the US Billboard Hot 100, the Canadian Hot 100, and the Official New Zealand Music Chart.
+"Nobody Gets Me" is a song by American singer-songwriter SZA and the fourth single from her second studio album, SOS (2022).
+It was sent to Italian radio on January 6, 2023, and US contemporary hit radio four days later.
+The song peaked at number 10 on the US Billboard Hot 100, the Canadian Hot 100, and the Official New Zealand Music Chart.

 Background

 SZA released her debut studio album, Ctrl, in 2017.
-Primarily an R&B album that deals with themes like heartbreak, it received widespread acclaim for its vocals and eclectic musical style, as well as the emotional impact and confessional nature of its songwriting.
-The album brought SZA to mainstream fame, and critics credit it with establishing her status as a major figure in contemporary pop and R&B music and pushing the boundaries of the R&B genre.
-Her next studio album was therefore highly anticipated, and she alluded to its completion as early as August 2019 during an interview with DJ Kerwin Frost.
+Primarily an R&B album that deals with themes like heartbreak, it received widespread acclaim for SZA's vocal performance, the musical style, and the songwriting.
+The album brought SZA to mainstream fame, and critics credit it with establishing her as a major figure in contemporary pop and R&B music and pushing the boundaries of R&B. Her next studio album was highly anticipated, and she alluded to its completion as early as August 2019, during an interview with DJ Kerwin Frost.

-Commenting on the creative process behind the album, SZA stated it would be as candid and personal as Ctrl: "This next album is even more of me being less afraid of who am I when I have no choice?
+Commenting on the creative process behind the album, SZA stated it would be just as candid and personal as Ctrl: "This next album is even more of me being less afraid of who am I when I have no choice?
 When I'm not out trying to curate myself and contain."
-When SZA collaborated with Cosmopolitan for their February 2021 issue, she spoke about her creative process behind the album's conception.
-She said: "this album is going to be the shit that made me feel something in my...here and in here", pointing to her heart and gut.
+When SZA collaborated with Cosmopolitan for their February 2021 issue, she spoke about her creative process for the album: "this album is going to be the shit that made me feel something in my...here and in here", pointing to her heart and gut.

-From April to May 2022, SZA told media outlets that she had recently finished the album in Hawaii and said it was her most relatable or "unisex" body of work she had made to date.
-During an interview with Complex, she described the album's composition, "I have no idea what it sounds like to anybody else.
+From April to May 2022, SZA told media outlets that she had recently finished the album in Hawaii and said it was her most relatable or "unisex" body of work as of then.
+During an interview with Complex, she described the album's composition: "I have no idea what it sounds like to anybody else.
 I really don't know.
 It's so bizarre.
 It's weird that I can't put my finger on it.
-It's a little bit of everything", adding that certain tracks in the album had a soft or balladic sound.
+It's a little bit of everything", and she added that certain tracks on the album had a soft or balladic sound.
 SZA, in a Consequence cover story, further commented on her plans to experiment with various genres.
 She asserted it was "lazy" to reduce her to an R&B artist: "Black music doesn't have to just be R&B [...]
 Why can't we just be expansive and not reductive?"

-During a Billboard cover story published in November, SZA revealed that the title of her second album was SOS, scheduled for release sometime next month.
+During a Billboard cover story published in November, SZA revealed that the title of her second album was SOS, and it was scheduled for release sometime the following month.
 On December 3, 2022, she announced it would be released on December 9, and two days later, she posted the track list on Twitter.
 Out of 23 songs, "Nobody Gets Me" appears as the album's 14th track.
 The same day, SZA posted a snippet of the song on her YouTube account.